 • Ofwat has set allowed returns on equity that are well below the level expected by investors both now and in the future compared to other investment opportunities.
-Returns since 2020 have averaged 2.78% against an average allowed return on equity of 4.09% at PR19.
-This is partly the consequence of Ofwat's punitive cost and outcomes targets at PR19.
-While Ofwat eventually set an allowed return that 'aimed up' on the central estimate derived from the capital asset pricing model (CAPM) at 5.10% at PR24, it remains well below available returns in other sectors (well below those set out by Ofgem in its early view of the cost of equity for energy networks, and those proposed by energy networks in their December 2024 business plans).
+Returns since 2020

+340 See, for example, 'Further Evidence on Frontier Shift at PR24', Economic Insight, (March 2024) 341 'Water Company Performance Report 2023-24', Ofwat, (October 2024), p.
+29 have averaged 2.78% against an average allowed return on equity of 4.09% at PR19.344 This is partly the consequence of Ofwat's punitive cost and outcomes targets at PR19.
+While Ofwat eventually set an allowed return that 'aimed up' on the central estimate derived from the capital asset pricing model (CAPM) at 5.10% at PR24, it remains well below available returns in other sectors (well below those set out by Ofgem in its early view of the cost of equity for energy networks, and those proposed by energy networks in their December 2024 business plans345).
 Ofwat's relatively low returns are a consequence of policy decisions it has taken that have had the effect of artificially holding down its estimated range (such as deliberately excluding one out of three listed companies from its calculations).
 There are also fundamental challenges with the CAPM approach, which is largely based on historical data and therefore may be unable to adequately cope with new risk profiles and investment needs, as are expected in the water sector over the next 25 years.